GitHubWestie/Milestone-Project-One/README.md

 At the bottom of each page is a consistent footer with links to social media and email.
 Should somebody wish to use these to find out more about the club or request more information, each link opens in a new tab so as to not permanently navigate the user away from the club website.

 ### **Future Feature Implementations**

+#### **Ride Calendar**
+Provide a calendar with info about upcoming rides so members can plan meet ups easier and better organise rides depending on group size.

 #### **Locations Info**
 Each location card will be a link to its own page for information relating to the area it concerns.
 This would include info like number of tracks, technicality, length, terrain type and an embedded map with pin drop to the location.